 Value Name Description Image

 0 Gaussian A gaussian bell curve.

 1 Tukey A rectangle convolved with a raised cosine.

 2 Triangle A simple triangle shape.

 3 Expodec A decaying exponential curve.
+The transfer of the second

 4 Rexpodec A rising exponential curve.